jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

 For the third time, we've also hit the idea (harder, here) that some people---powerful people, like Pike, in this case---don't think that humanity is suited for space exploration.
 Moreover, Pike is early in his command and already burning out, which doesn't say much for whatever wellness programs Starfleet might offer its officers.

-Bizarrely, Starfleet and United Earth apparently don't believe in [user experience](https://en.wikipedia.org/wiki/User_experience) engineers.
+Bizarrely, Starfleet and United Earth apparently don't believe in {% wiki User_experience|user experience|en %} engineers.
 Ships are designed to treat distress calls as an imminent collision *and* disrupts sensors, to the point that receiving one could actually put a ship in imminent danger by distracting and misdirecting the crew.
 Ships are also seemingly designed to be sabotaged, in that connecting a problem to life support in some superficial way means that it's impossible to disable or alter.
 Similarly, it's obvious that nobody cared about Pike's wheelchair, solving the **fun** problem of allowing him to direct the chair mentally, but doing the absolute bare minimum (arguably much less than the minimum) to allow him to communicate.

 And in fact, very few people seem to **care** about Pike (really, just Kirk), now that he's sidelined.
 Mendez basically says that the reason that Pike hasn't been forced into retirement is that nobody even wants to be involved enough to cut him loose, and Spock kidnaps the Fleet Captain against his will and tells McCoy not to speak to him during any medical treatment he might need.